ClementTsang/bottom/README.md

 ## Installation

+Note that bottom is:

+- Built on the stable version of Rust
+- Tested and released for only 64-bit
+- Developed mainly for macOS, Windows, and Linux

-Note that binaries are built on the stable version of Rust, and I mainly test and release for 64-bit.
-As such, support beyond these is not guaranteed.
+As such, support beyond that is not guaranteed.

 ### Manual